CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - **Organisation Certificate:** A self-signed X.509 certificate owned by an organisation that serves as the root of trust for all signatures produced on behalf of that organisation.
 - **Member Certificate:** An X.509 certificate issued by the organisation certificate to a member.
 - **Member Id Bundle:** A data structure containing a member certificate, its issuing organisation certificate, and the DNSSEC chain proving the authenticity of the organisation's DomainAuth TXT record.
-- **Signature Bundle:** A data structure containing a digital signature and all the information needed to verify it offline.
+- **Signature Bundle:** A data structure containing a digital signature and chain of trust that enables offline verification.
 There are two types of signature bundles:
   - **Member Signature Bundle:** A signature bundle containing a signature produced by a member using their private key.
   - **Organisation Signature Bundle:** A signature bundle containing a signature produced directly by an organisation using its private key, with a required member attribution that assigns authorship of the content to a specific member.
 - **DNSSEC Chain:** A sequence of DNS responses that allows a verifier to cryptographically validate the authenticity of a DNS record.